stecb/Mooniform/README.md

   	//style new elements (loaded by ajax i.e.) mooniformInstance.lookup(elementsToStyle);

-  	//if you want to reset a forms
+  	//if you want to reset a form
       myForm.reset();
       mooniformInstance.update();